Police: Puppy thrown from vehicle on Kansas highway - NewsBreak

 Police: Puppy thrown from vehicle on Kansas highway

 JOHNSON COUNTY—Law enforcement authorities are investigating a case of animal cruelty.
 Just after 6a.m.
-Sunday, police officers responded...hutchpost.com
+Sunday, police officers responded...northplattepost.com

 JOHNSON COUNTY—Law enforcement authorities are investigating a case of animal cruelty.
 Just after 6a.m.
-Sunday, police officers responded...hutchpost.com
+Sunday, police officers responded...northplattepost.com